Disc and Joint Pain Treatment in Singapore

 • Targeted injection therapies: For cases with associated swelling or inflammation, safe and medically approved injection options can help manage symptoms.

-• Surgical referral: In severe or persistent cases, surgeryn might be recommended, though this is only suggested when conservative care is insufficient.
+• Surgical referral: In severe or persistent cases, surgery might be recommended, though this is only suggested when conservative care is insufficient.

 Medial Collateral Ligament (MCL) Injury Treatment